Scott Backes

-Scott Backes is an American mountaineer.
+Scott Backes (born 1957) is an American mountaineer.
 Backes has been called "one of the leading alpine mountain climbers in the United States."
 He was born in 1957 and has lived most of his life in Minnesota.

 Backes started climbing in 1975.
 He climbs in the Alpine style, light and fast.
 Through the years Backes has done many extreme climbs including first ascents in the Alps, Patagonia, the Bolivian Andes, and the Alaska Range.
 His climbing partners include many notable mountaineers, such as Mark Twight, Steve House, Barry Blanchard, and Michael Kennedy.